 |Total Gross Cost for 4-year undergraduate accounting degree and CPA||$9,000|

 So I got an undergraduate degree in accounting and my CPA at the same time for $9,000.
 I paid for some of it from my part-time jobs and my parents paid the rest.
 I left college with no debt.
 Certainly compared to today’s cost for education it just blows my mind.

 RETURN ON INVESTMENT

 Another question is what’s my return on this $9,000 investment?

 In writing a prior article called The Tussle With My Main Hustle, I had summarized all my historical earnings in the chart below.
 It starts my senior year in college – Year 1 at zero.
 Year 2 is my first year working at an international public accounting firm.
 I started right after college at an average salary for a college graduate at the time.
 That years salary is the base year.
 The remaining years are indexed off of this base.
 Here’s the chart:

 Finally, I take the net investment and factor in 30 plus years of earnings and I come up with an annualized rate of return on my investment of about 309%.

 I don’t have to go through any of my other investments to tell you none of them come anywhere close.
-My education is clearly my best long term investment.
+My education is clearly my first and best long term investment.

 BEST LONG TERM INVESTMENT – CONCLUSIONS